earn-alliance/frantz-fe-test/notes.md

 5. I would add a CI/CD pipeline.
 This would allow for automated testing and deployment of the application.

 6. I would migrate from CRA to vite.
 Vite is much faster than CRA, and would allow for faster development and testing of the application.
 CRA is just way below industry standards.

+7. Use SSR for the application.
+This would allow for faster loading of the application, and also better SEO.
+Also, exposing the hasura secret on the client is a huge security risk.
+Rendering from the server allows us more control over the source of our data.

+## Setting up codebase

+After following the instructions in the #readme.md file, you need to do one more thing:

+- Setup environment variables for project. run the command `cp .env.example .env.local` .
+This would define 3 basic environment variables needed for the client to connect correctly to the server.